FarmRadioHangar/fessbox/material-ui/README.md

-New JavaScript frontend based on Google's Material Design guidelines.
+New JavaScript frontend for The Box based on Google's Material Design guidelines.

 <img src="materialdesign_principles_metaphor.png" width="50%" />